Glyphosate-Based Herbicides Use in Modern Agriculture

 Over its 40 plus years of use, glyphosate has become an indispensable tool for farmers looking to improve efficiencies, ensure more productive harvests and preserve the environment.

-Extensive been conducted to examine the potential impacts of glyphosate on wildlife.
-These studies play an essential role in and collectively they demonstrate that glyphosate’s approved uses do not pose a threat to the health of animal wildlife.3,4
+Extensive testing has been conducted to examine the potential impacts of glyphosate on wildlife.
+These studies play an essential role in governmental safety reviews of glyphosate and collectively they demonstrate that glyphosate’s approved uses do not pose a threat to the health of animal wildlife.3,4

 Weeds compete with crops for water, sunlight, nutrients and space.
 When weeds are eliminated, harvests can be more productive.
 This means farmers can produce enough on the land they currently have, without using more.
 Less farmland means more natural habitat and forage preserved for wildlife.

 Glyphosate enables farmers to reduce or eliminate tillage, which helps keep soil undisturbed.
 This allows organic material, nutrients and beneficial insects to build up in the soil.
 It also helps reduce erosion and run-off, keeping moisture in the ground and available to crops.

 Without glyphosate, farmers would need to rely heavily on plowing (or what is known as tillage), a weed control technique that turns over the soil.
 This process increases fuel consumption and causes soil disruption, releasing greenhouse gases like carbon into the atmosphere.